An Extension of the Non-Inferior Set Estimation Algorithm for Many Objectives: Introduction

-In contrast to the early-conceived multi-objective heuristically-based algorithms, scalarization is the cornerstone of many deterministic \textit{a posteriori} algorithms for many-objective optimization, and the main proposals are as follows: \cite{Das1998} proposed a method in which well-spaced points are calculated inside the hyperplane supported by the individual minima.
+In contrast to the early-conceived multi-objective heuristically-based algorithms, scalarization is the cornerstone of many deterministic \textit{a posteriori} algorithms for multi-objective optimization, and the main proposals are as follows: \cite{Das1998} proposed a method in which well-spaced points are calculated inside the hyperplane supported by the individual minima.
 Based on that, collinear solutions (forced using equality constraints) outlined by these points and the normal vector to this hyperplane are searched. \cite{Messac2003} proposed a similar process using inequality constraints, making the solution as collinear as possible, according to the optimization process.
 Further adjustments of this method were made by \cite{Messac2004} and \cite{Sanchis2007}.
 Other methods also used some initial pieces of information to calculate a \textit{set of parameters} for scalarization, thus finding all the aimed representations in parallel \citep{Snyder1997,Burachik2013,Khorram2014}.
-On the other hand, adaptive methods resort to already known information about the Pareto frontier to iteratively find new efficient solutions: \cite{Ryu2009a} iteratively determined the solution that is the farthest from its neighbors, creating a second order approximation using its neighbors and optimizing this approximation inside a thrust space; \cite{Ozlen2009} and \cite{Ozlen2014} proposed a recursive algorithm that, setting a superior limit to the $k$-th objective (using information provided by already found solutions), recursively applies the same method to solve the reduced problem composed of $k-1$ objectives; \cite{Sylva2004} used integer linear programming to exclude regions dominated by found solutions; \cite{Eichfelder2009a, Eichfelder2009} uses the already found efficient solutions to create a first order approximation; this estimation aims to determine new parameters for the Pascoaletti-Serafini scalarization; \cite{Kim2005} proposed a method that initially creates a rough representation of the Pareto frontier, further prospecting poorly explored regions by finding solutions that are collinear with the line determined by the Nadir point and an ``expected'' solution estimated at the poorly explored region.
+On the other hand, adaptive methods resort to already known information about the Pareto frontier to iteratively find new efficient solutions: \cite{Ryu2009a} iteratively determined the solution that is the farthest from its neighbors, creating a second order approximation using its neighbors and optimizing this approximation inside a thrust region radius; \cite{Ozlen2009} and \cite{Ozlen2014} proposed a recursive algorithm that, setting a superior limit to the $k$-th objective (using information provided by already found solutions), recursively applies the same method to solve the reduced problem composed of $k-1$ objectives; \cite{Sylva2004} used a linear-integer programming formulation to exclude regions dominated by already found solutions; \cite{Masin2008a} used a linear-integer programming formulation to find efficient solutions maximizing the distance to other already found solutions; \cite{Eichfelder2009, Eichfelder2009a} resorted to the already found efficient solutions to create a first-order approximation used to determine new parameters for the Pascoaletti-Serafini scalarization; \cite{Kim2005} proposed a method that initially creates a rough representation of the Pareto frontier, further prospecting poorly explored regions by finding solutions that are collinear with the segment determined by the Nadir point and an ``expected'' solution estimated at a poorly explored region.
+An attempt to split the search region into boxes, excluding regions dominated by already found efficient solutions as well as regions that would dominate them, characterized the work of \cite{Kirlik2014c}, in which rough boxes are centered on already found solutions, and also the work of \cite{Ceyhan2019}, in which non-dominated reference points and regions around already found solutions are recursively created.